 Compulsory basic insurance in Switzerland usually covers 50% to 500 francs of the costs for medically necessary ambulance trips per year.
 The remaining costs must be borne by the patient.

-An ambulance ride costs between CHF 600 and CHF 3000 in Switzerland.
-The costs of the ambulance ride are calculated based on the distance, the medical care required and the canton.
+An ambulance ride costs between CHF 600 and CHF 3000 in Switzerland, depending on the kilometres travelled.
+The cost of the ambulance ride is calculated according to distance, medical care required and canton.

 Supplementary insurance can cover the remaining ambulance costs that are not covered by basic insurance.
 The exact conditions and the extent of the assumption of costs differ depending on the selected supplementary insurance.